BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 We could accept Hardy's gym battle offer right away, but there are some sidequests with excellent rewards now open: to cut to the chase, we can actually get every single non-legendary Pokémon before fighting Hardy - and if we do get them all, there's a really awesome reward waiting for us.
 So, let's get into it.

-Fly over to the Agate Circus and head into the Big Top.
+Head to the left side of Agate City and into the Agate Circus.

 Relationship Point Choices:
 - (Refuse Blake Route Only) Talk to Ciel on the top left side of the circus after the raid (+1 Ciel, +1 Ace)
 - (Give Ruby Ring Route Only) Talk to Samson in the Big Top after the raid (+1 Samson)

-Starting at the Pokémon Center, head straight to the left and enter the house here.
+Back in Agate City, starting at the Pokémon Center, head straight to the left and enter the house here.
 Talk to the Hiker inside, who will leave for Route 4.
 We'll follow him later.
 Outside, grab a hidden *Purple Shard* above then enter the top building.
 If you previously joined the Magma Gang, you have the opportunity to do an in-game trade here: your Basculin for **Litten**.

 Back at the Pokémon Center, this time go east.
 Talk to the lady in the house here to begin another quest, which we'll complete in a bit.